gvwilson/thirdbit/_posts/2024/2024-04-19-build-manager.md

 Having had to learn almost everything that went into [the previous chapter][sdxpy_db] from scratch, it was a relief to explain some code that I got right (almost) the first time.
-I've been using tools like Make for forty years, and have implemented graph-based dependency managers at least twice when off-the-shelf tools wouldn't do what was needed.
+I've been using Make for forty years, and have implemented graph-based dependency managers at least twice when off-the-shelf tools wouldn't do what I needed.
 Representing dependencies,
 checking for circularity,
 sorting topologically,
-providing a way to write generic rules: it felt a lot like humming along to a song I've known since high school.
+providing a way to write generic rules: it felt a lot like humming along to an old, familiar song.

 However,
 [Chapter 19: A Build Manager][sdxpy_build] fell flat when I taught it last year.